MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/how-to-submit-dta-payments.md

 ---
-    title: How to: Submit DTA Payments | Microsoft Docs
+    title: How to Submit DTA Payments | Microsoft Docs
     description: To submit DatenTrägerAustausch (DTA) payments to your bank for payment, you must do the following:
     services: project-madeira
     documentationcenter: ''